 Poster (UMich UROP Symposium)

 Internet service providers are susceptible to DDoS attacks, leading to user downtimes and network congestion.
-We worked with real-world Internet traffic data, coming from Merit’s 4000 miles of Internet fiber-optic infrastructure, to explore DNS-side DDoS detection and enhance the existing network monitoring software (AMON).
+We worked with real-world Internet traffic data, coming from Merit’s 4000 miles of Internet fiber-optic infrastructure, to explore DNS-side DDoS detection and enhance the existing network monitoring software.

 Voting Machine Forensic Analysis